johiruddinsultan/electrumX/docs/environment.rst

   The maximum size of a response message to send over the wire, in bytes.
 Defaults to 1,000,000 (except for AuxPoW coins, which default to 10,000,000).
-Values smaller than 350,000 are taken as 350,000 because standard Quantum protocol header "chunk" requests are almost that large.
+Values smaller than 350,000 are taken as 350,000 because standard Electrum protocol header "chunk" requests are almost that large.

-  The Quantum protocol has a flaw in that address histories must be served all at once or not at all, an obvious avenue for abuse.
+  The Electrum protocol has a flaw in that address histories must be served all at once or not at all, an obvious avenue for abuse.
   :envvar:`MAX_SEND` is a stop-gap until the protocol is improved to admit incremental history requests.
 Each history entry is